Everyday Journey / FTA Photos: The Photography of Franck Avril Nature and Landscapes Architectural Floral Fauna People Products Abstract

 to the home-spot within . . .

 Educated and still performing as a musician and oboist, Franck Avril turned his passion for Nature and for color into his photography.
 The result is EverydayJourney.net, stemming from the belief that beauty surrounds us in all forms, always close at hand.
-His work encompasses primarily 35mm slide film as well as digital photography, with a range of subject matter from birds to butterflies, to large landscapes, and with a penchant for floral photography (including floral macro-photography).
+His work encompasses 35mm slide film as well as digital photography, with a range of subject matter from birds to butterflies, to large landscapes, and with a penchant for floral photography (including floral macro-photography).
 He believes that while the best camera in the world is a person’s eyes and soul, that it is the responsibility of the photographer to capture as much of the essence of the subject, and to stir in the viewer an animated response to the beauty of life and its many forms.

-A member of the American Dahlia Society and the American Iris society, Franck Avril began photographing dahlias in earnest in very early August 2004.
-Only three weeks later, he garnished first and second place (photography division) at the ADS California Show, and received three more awards at the ADS National Show held in Seattle a few weeks later (in both the Single Bloom and the Macro divisions).
+A member of the American Dahlia Society, Franck began photographing dahlias in earnest in very early August 2004.
+Three weeks later, he garnished first and second place (photography division) at the ADS California Show, and received three more awards at the ADS National Show held in Seattle a few weeks later (in both the Single Bloom and the Macro divisions).
+Since then, he has had his various flower photography displayed at the 2005 and the 2008 American Daffodil Society conventions, the 2005 American Iris Society Convention; Schreiner’s Iris Gardens in Salem (OR); and at the Oregon Flower Growers Association (Portland, OR).
+Complementing his floral exhibits have been 3 awards in the Hawk Conservancy Trust’s photography contest (Andover, Hampshire UK), in both the Visually Pleasing and in the Technical categories.

 About our products: